Short Stories

 The people of Marly Gomont were very proud of their little community, and in particular their fortified church, but more so they were proud of their steeple, at ninety eight metres it stood majestically pointing up towards the skies of France, whilst staring across the superb valley of the Oise, a wonderful green land made famous by Paul Cezanne in 1880.

-There is little of the village, which is situated in the Prefecture of Laon, as is often said, blink and you may miss it.
+There is very little of the village, which is situated in the Prefecture of Laon, as is often said, blink and you may miss it.

 In nineteen forty one the population was down to one hundred and thirteen souls, many of the men, and some of the women, had left to fight for their country, Germany had invaded in May 1940 and had plans to annex this part of France for German settlement, with the French Government surrendering to the invading army on the 22nd June 1940.